scholarslab/CodeLab/Week09/README.md

 nobody marks you.
 ```

-And then turn it into a Python dictionary like this:
+And then turn that dialog line into a Python dictionary with keys "role" and "dialog" like this:

 ```python
 {"role":"BEATRICE","dialog":"I wonder that you will still be talking, Signior Benedick:nobody marks you."}
 ```

-Collect every line of dialog in the play into a list of dictionaries and use the Python json module to dump it into a json file.
+This dictionary represents a single line of dialog.
+Now collect every line of dialog in the play into a list of many dictionaries in this format.
+You should have a list of just under a thousand elements, each representing a dialog line.

+Use the Python json module to dump it into a json formatted text file.
+[The result should look something like this](answers/MAAN_dialog.txt).
+This one is formatted to be easy to read, but don't worry about making it this pretty ("pretty" is actually a technical term in this case).
+Just use the json `dump()` or `dumps()` method.

 ### Part 0x01